Answerability for regulated training

 Unanswered-question capture

-Turn failed searches and unresolved buyer questions into a practical backlog for answer pages, catalogue fixes, and sales scripts.
+Turn missing answers and unresolved buyer questions into a practical backlog for answer pages, catalogue fixes, and sales scripts.

 04